December 30, 2025

 Britton Stamper

-Britton is the CTO of Push.ai and oversees Product, Design, and Engineering.
+Britton is the CEO of Push.ai and oversees Growth and Vision.
 He's been a passionate builder, analyst and designer who loves all things data products and growth.
 You can find him reading books at a coffee shop or finding winning strategies in board games and board rooms.

 Thank you!
 Your submission has been received!